 Enjoy this post?
 Pin it for later!

-Product Review Disclosure: Utila Lodge provided us with a complimentary all-inclusive three-night stay in their dive resort, a two-night stay in a Bay Islands College of Diving apartment, plus a place on their dive boat to go snorkelling.
+Partnership Disclosure: Utila Lodge provided us with a complimentary all-inclusive three-night stay in their dive resort, a two-night stay in a Bay Islands College of Diving apartment, plus a place on their dive boat to go snorkelling.
 This did not influence my post in any way and as always I’ve provided a balanced and honest review.
-Read more in our full Product Review Disclosure.
+Read more in our full Partnership Disclosure.

 I’d love to do….all of these things.
 They all look so fun!
 The water is absolutely gorgeous. <3!